guyhoffman/podpuller/README.md

 ## Rant

-RSS is a long-standing, open standard for updated feeds.
+RSS is a long-standing open standard for updated feeds.
 Your podcast success is built on the shoulders of many open-source and open-format developers who poured their heart into it.
 Please stop making your podcast available only through proprietary channels like Spotify, iTunes, etc. Give back by also publishing your RSS feed.
 Thanks!

 ## Roadmap